kinc-shinshu/smat-student-client-native/README.md

 ## Usage

 ```
-buy a iphone and install Xcode
+buy a Mac and install Xcode
 ```